 Judith Ingolfsson studied at the Curtis Institute of Music in Philadelphia and at the Cleveland Institute of Music with Jascha Brodsky, David Cerone, and Donald Weilerstein.
 In addition to winning the Gold Medal at the International Violin Competition of Indianapolis in 1998, Judith Ingolfsson was also a prizewinner at the Premio Paganini Competition in Genoa and at the Concert Artists Guild Competition in New York.
 In 1999, she was honored by National Public Radio as Debut Artist of the Year.

-She is currently Professor of Violin at the State University of Music and Performing Arts Stuttgart and co-artistic director and founder of the Festival "Aigues-Vives en Musiques" in France.
+She is currently Professor of Violin at the Peabody Institute of Johns Hopkins University, co-artistic director and founder of the Festival "Aigues-Vives en Musiques" in France and the International Bach Academy Eisenach in Germany.
 She performs on a Lorenzo Guadagnini violin, crafted in 1750, and a viola by Yair Hod Fainas.